3o14r473/GUIDE_how-to-install-dwm-in-qubesos/README.md

 By default, <MODKEY+Return> will have dwm try to spawn st in dom0.
 But you certainly want to spawn st, or other terminal emulators, in many different domU qubes.
 One such way is by spawning a terminal emulator inside a qube, based on what qube the currently focused window belongs to.

-If you want to use the same terminal emulator for every domU qube, you can go with this little script:
+If you want to use the same type of terminal emulator for every domU qube, you can go with this little script:

 	#!/bin/sh